yaqwsx/presentations/redhat_2016/pres.md

 - decide if two formulae represent the same configurations

-- cannot be done syntactically
+- cannot be done syntactically (SMT solver)

-- quantified query to SMT solver

-- expensive operation (75 % of verification time)
+- expensive (75 % of the verification time)

 # Accelerating Control-Explicit Data-Symbolic Verification

 ## Equality Query Caching

-Verification time is crucial factor for tool usability
+**Verification time is crucial factor for tool usability**

 - equality tests take most of the verification time